TankEngine-ish/space_exploration_full_stack_app/README.md

 * The Jest tests actually talk to my real-life database I set-up so they kind of resemble an end-to-end testing scenario.

 * I got introduced to versioning my API and how to do it properly.
-The below screenshot if from testing my v1 in Postman.
+The below screenshot is from testing my v1 in Postman.

 [screenshot]